EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //forest,
-    //forest,"Make a forest within the region"
+    Description,"Make a forest within the region"
     Permissions,"worldedit.region.forest"
     Usage,"//forest [type] [density]"
        [type],"The type of tree to place"